 23.4.5.7.3.5 Except as specified in Section 23.4.5.7.6 with respect to Additional CRIS MW, an Examined Facility for which an exemption or Offer Floor determination has been rendered may only be reevaluated for an exemption or Offer Floor determination if it meets the criteria in Section 23.4.5.7.3 (I) and was not previously in a Class Year at the time of the completion of the Class Year either (a) enters a new Class Year and requests CRIS or (b) intends to receive transferred CRIS rights at the same location.
-The restriction on redeterminations also means that the Offer Floor or exemption determination for an Examined Facility that remains a member of the Class Year X-1 at the time of its completion will not be revised for any reason. (except to establish the specific quantity of MW to which the Renewable Exemption applies among Class Year X-1 Examined Facilities in the same Class Year, as allocated in accordance with Section 23.4.5.7.13.1.1 (b)).
+The restriction on redeterminations also means that the Offer Floor or exemption determination for an Examined Facility that remains a member of the Class Year X-1 at the time of its completion will not be revised for any reason (except to establish the specific quantity of MW to which the Renewable Exemption applies among Class Year X-1 Examined Facilities in the same Class Year, as allocated in accordance with Section 23.4.5.7.13.1.1 (b)).
 An Examined Facility under the criteria in Section 23.4.5.7.3 (II) that did receive CRIS will be bound by the determination rendered and will not be reevaluated.
-An Examined Facility under the criteria that had been set forth in Section 23.4.5.7.3 (III) prior to May 19, 2016, will not be reevaluated.
+An Examined Facility under the criteria that (a) had been set forth in Section 23.4.5.7.3 (III) prior to May 19, 2016, or (b) is set forth in Section 23.4.5.7.3 (III) on or after [insert the date that is one day after the Commission’s issuance of the order], will not be reevaluated.

 23.4.5.7.3.6 [Reserved for future use]